Identifying ways to enhance urban productivity while promoting sustainability through public intervention in cities.

-The MSc UED is taught by DPU staff and associate teaching fellows held in high esteem by their peers internationally and renowned for their contribution to academic thinking and urban economics analysis in the context of planning management.
+The MSc UED is taught by DPU staff and associate teaching fellows held in high esteem by their peers internationally and renowned for their contribution to academic thinking and urban economic analysis in the context of city planning and urban management.

 View Le-Yin's profile

 Graduate Teaching Assistant

 View José's profile

 Please click through to the UCL graduate prospectus page for this course, from where you can find information on application fees, eligibility, tuition fees, scholarships, and then complete the online application process.